releasehub-com/gromit-example/README.md

 ### Running in Release

-* Create your account in Release
+* Create your account in [Release](https://app.release.com/) if you don't already have one
 * Create a new application in Release using a fork of this repository
 * Update the `OPENAI_API_KEY` and `OPENAI_KEY` env variables with your OpenAI API Key
 * Deploy your application